sjdv1982/seamless-tools/README.md

 ## Testing Jobless

-First, delete the database and launch jobless.

-### Specific Jobless tests
+First, launch a database and launch jobless.
+You are recommended to use a fresh temporary database directory, e.g. `seamless-database /tmp/somedir` and delete it after running tests.
+However, with the test suite it is possible to delete only the tested data, computations and results from the database.

+### Test configs

+In `config/`, there are several jobless config files that you can test and/or adapt to your needs.
+They are briefly explained below.
+More information on jobless config options is in the Seamless documentation, and in the config files themselves.

+- local-minimal.yaml.
+This can execute bash transformations (no environment, no Docker image) locally.

+- local.yaml.
+In addition, this can execute bash transformations that have a Docker image.

+- local-with-generic.yaml.
+In addition, all other transformations (Python, compiled, conda environment) are executed inside the rpbs/seamless-minimal Docker image.
+It requires that `seamless-conda-env-export /tmp/SEAMLESS-MINIMAL` has been run first.
+Temporary conda environments are cached in `/tmp/JOBLESS-CONDA-ENV` (this dir must exist).

+- local-with-generic-singularity.
+For the rpbs/seamless-minimal image, Singularity (must be installed) is used instead of Docker.
+It requires SEAMLESS_TOOLS_DIR to be defined (pointing to this Git repo).
+In addition, it requires SEAMLESS_MINIMAL_SINGULARITY_IMAGE to be defined and pointing to the seamless-minimal .sif file: see `seamless-cli-singularity/README.md` for instructions on how to generate it.

+### Test suite

 These are available in `jobless/tests`.
 They use the Transformer.docker_image values "ubuntu", "rpbs/seamless" and "rpbs/autodock".
-Make sure that these are available as Docker or Singularity images in the place where the jobs will be run.
+Make sure that these are available as Docker images in the place where the jobs will be run.
+NOTE: If you are using Jobless with Slurm+Singularity (not available among the test configs), have them as Singularity .sif files instead of as Docker images.

-If you have run the tests before, you should clean the database first, see README.txt in the test dir.

 Launch a shell in a Seamless container with `seamless-bash`